Salt (chemistry)

-Ionic compounds typically have high melting and boiling points, and are hard and brittle.
-As solids they are almost always electrically insulating, but when melted or dissolved they become highly conductive, because the ions are mobilized.
+Salts composed of small ions typically have high melting and boiling points, and are hard and brittle.
+As solids they are almost always electrically insulating, but when melted or dissolved they become highly conductive, because the ions become mobile.
+Some salts have large cations, large anions, or both.
+In terms of their properties, such species often are more similar to organic compounds.